MilliporeSigma

 Biochem/physiol Actions

-Benzonase® is a genetically engineered endonuclease from Serratia marcescens.
-The protein is a dimer of 30 kDa subunits with two essential disulfide bonds.
-This endonuclease attacks and degrades all forms of DNA and RNA (single stranded, double stranded, linear and circular) and is effective over a wide range of operating conditions.
-The optimum pH for enzyme activity is found to be 8.0-9.2.
-It completely digests nucleic acids to 5′- monophosphate terminated oligonucleotides 3 to 5 bases in length.
-This is ideal for removal of nucleic acids from recombinant proteins and for applications where complete digestion of nucleic acids is desirable.
-It also reduces viscosity in protein extracts and prevents cell clumping.
-Pre-treatment of a protein sample improves its resolution on 2D gel electrophoresis by eliminating any bound nucleic acids.
+Benzonase® Nuclease can completely digest nucleic acids into 5′-monophosphate terminated oligonucleotides of 3 to 5 bases in length, making it the ideal tool for removing nucleic acids from recombinant proteins and for applications that require complete digestion of nucleic acids.
+In addition to reducing viscosity in protein extracts and preventing cell clumping, pretreatment of protein samples with Benzonase® nuclease can significantly improve their resolution on 2D gel electrophoresis by eliminating any bound nucleic acids.
+This versatile enzyme can digest both native or heat-denatured DNA and RNA, with its optimum pH for enzyme activity found to be 8.0-9.2.
 Benzonase® nuclease is effective at removing host DNA from microbiome samples.
 In many cases, microbiome samples (such as saliva or skin) will have a high percentage of host DNA that interferes with downstream results.
-Our experts show that reduction of host DNA lowers the cost of sequencing while increasing and improving the data.
+Our experts show that the reduction of host DNA lowers the cost of sequencing while increasing and improving the data.
 Experimental data is shown in the technical article - Benzonase® Nuclease for Microbiome Workflows

 Digests native or heat-denatured DNA and RNA.